-The use of geo-textiles is also being considered for the construction of 'bird islands' at Bran Sands to replace those lost over the past few years.
+The use of geo-textiles for the construction of 'bird islands' at Bran Sands to replace those lost over the past few years has been considered by PDT and remains a possible beneficial use scheme.
 Such proposals are still being investigated at a high-level and would be subject to consultation and regulatory approval prior to implementation.

 A 'Mitigation and Beneficial Use' plan is being developed by PDT in conjunction with Natural England to consider and incorporate these and other potential beneficial uses within the estuary.
 Beneficial use and mitigation will be part of the Tees Estuary Partnership's remit which is addressing these items on a portwide basis.
-There is the potential for the development of a 'habitat banking system' to be developed, which would identify possible mitigation or beneficial use options within and around the Tees estuary, which developers could adopt (if required) to offset habitat loss.
-The enhancements may be funded through capital project mitigation/compensation but any provision of silts which these schemes may require could be supplied on the maintenance consent volumes.
+There is the potential for the development of a 'habitat banking' system to be developed, which would identify possible mitigation or beneficial use options within and around the Tees estuary, which developers could adopt (if required) to offset habitat loss.
+The enhancements may be funded through capital project mitigation/compensation but any provision of silts which these schemes may require could be sourced from ongoing maintenance dredging.
 This Baseline Document will be updated to reflect the findings of these discussions as and when they are available.